Facilities Inventory: Station Quantity

 880 | Health Care Public Waiting | |

-The station quantity entered into the facilities inventory system may differ from the numbers used in the university scheduling system as room capacities.
-Contact Scheduling@Cornell support for information about room capacities for scheduling classes or events.
+The station quantity entered into the facilities inventory system may differ from the numbers used in the university scheduling system (25Live®) as event or instructional capacities.
+Contact Scheduling@Cornell support for information about 25Live® room capacities for scheduling classes or events.

 Room Has Posted Occupancy Sign